Long-Short Ensemble Network for Bipolar Manic-Euthymic State Recognition Based on Wrist-worn Sensors: CONCLUSION

 \section{CONCLUSION}

 This paper explores bipolar manic-euthymic state recognition using data collected from a wrist-worn sensors.
 A new feature set for this task was proposed in the TSD-BCV which borrows from both the affective disorder state recognition and the myoelectric-based hand gesture recognition literature.
 Leveraging actigraphy and HRV data in conjunction with the TSD-BCV, a L-SVM classifier was able to achieve an average accuracy of 81.54\%$\pm$32.39\% over 47 participants (22 manic and 25 euthymic).
 Further, a new ensemble method comprised of Short-Long Networks was able to achieve an average accuracy of 91.59\%$\pm$22.02\% on the same dataset by leveraging actigraphy and electrodermal activity data.
-Thus showcasing the advantage of a multi-sensor approach for bipolar state-recognition.
-As current diagnostic practices can be inaccurate and require expert involvement~\cite{bauer2018areas}, our results in automatically predicting mood-state in an unknown patient based on wristband data are substantial.
+Thus, showcasing the advantage of a multi-sensor approach for bipolar state-recognition.
+As current diagnostic practices can be inaccurate and require expert involvement~\cite{bauer2018areas}, our results in automatically predicting mood-state in an unknown patient based on wristband data represent a meaningful step in the development of an instrument to facilitate early detection and intervention of manic episodes.

-Future works will focus on evaluating the proposed method when several 24h cycles are available in both states from new participants.
-Further, how to leverage domain generalization to best adapt the classifier to never-seen-before participants will be investigated to explicitly model the inter-subject variability.